 Additionally, when a company causes a person’s wrongful death, gross negligence may allow the decedent’s family to hold them accountable in a wrongful death lawsuit even if the decedent signed a release of liability waiver.

-Recklessness and Wrongful Death Cases
+Recklessness and Wrongful Death Lawsuits

 Recklessness implies a higher degree of culpability than negligence or gross negligence.
 A person acts recklessly when: